Hissal/Closures/README.md

 ### Basic closures
 - `ClosureAction<string>` that captures a string context.
-- `ClosureFunc<int, int>` that captures an integer context and returns a doubled value.
+- `ClosureFunc<int, int>` that captures an int context and returns a doubled value.

 ```csharp
 using Closures;